 3. Housecall Pro

 Housecall Pro touts itself as ‘the all-in-one software to run any home service business.’
 It specializes in field service maintenance management, Garage door installation or repairs, HVAC, and plumbing estimates.
 It features a web-based cloud application, as well as iPhone and Android options.
-The FSM feature set is fairly comprehensive and includes billing & invoicing to contract management, mobile access, electronic signatures, scheduling, work order management, and much more.
+The comprehensive field service management software includes billing & invoicing to contract management, real-time access from mobile, electronic signatures, advanced scheduling, work order management, and much more.

 In terms of pricing, the pro software starts at $49 a month.
-In this plan, users can access many features such as online booking, easy estimates, dispatching, digital invoicing.
+In this plan, users can have feature requirements such as online booking, easy estimates, dispatching, and digital invoicing between technicians.
 Each additional user on this plan is $30 a month.
 The “grow” pricing plan is $109 a month.
-This plan is for teams of one to five people.
-This plan includes all the features from the “Start” plan and includes other features such as employee GPS tracking, customizable text notifications.
+This plan is for field service teams of one to five people.
+This plan includes all the features from the “Start” plan and includes other features such as employee GPS tracking and notifications from dispatch workers.
 Each additional user costs $30 each.
 Finally, there is the “Manage” plan, which costs $199 a month.
 Additional users are $30 a month here too.
-The “Manage” Plan includes all features from “Grow” and simply allows more users.
-Finally, there are XL options for larger companies.
-For the first three options, there is a free trial option, which will enable users to manage field operations and test before they select the option.
+The “Manage” Plan includes all generalized features from “Grow” and simply allows more users.
+Finally, there are XL options for bigger field service management companies.
+For the first three options, there is a free trial option, which will enable users to manage field service management operations and test before they select the option.

 Customer reviews are generally positive; the average on Capterra is 4.7 stars out of five.
 These reviews show the robustness and reliability of this application.